The Bylaws of The Coral Ridge Association

 Any member voting for the election of Board members must be a paid dues member not later than (the last day of the month preceding the month in which the election is held.)
 August 31st.

 The officers of the Association shall be a PRESIDENT, VICE-PRESIDENT, SECRETARY and TREASURER.

 There shall be a governing board of the Association consisting of the officers and a maximum of thirteen (13) additional members called "GOVERNORS."
-In total, the Board will be comprised of not greater than seventeen (17) members called the Board of Governors.
-The officers or members of the Board shall, if possible, be geographically diverse within the community.
+In total, the Board will be comprised of not greater than seventeen (17) members with no more than four (4) members from any single Multifamily Unit, Condominium Association or Cooperative Association or other similar residential entity and shall be called the Board of Governors.
 The Board of Governors shall have complete authority to represent the Association between meetings and shall determine all policies of the Association.
 No action of any officer or Board member shall be binding upon the Association without express approval of the Board.
 Board approval shall consist of a majority vote of the Board where a quorum is present.
 In the absence or inability of any Officer or Board Member to act for the remainder of his or her term, the Board of Governors by a majority vote of its members shall appoint a successor for the remaining term.

 The term of Board members shall be one year commencing January 1st through December 31st.
 No Board member shall serve more than three consecutive terms.
 Board members shall be elected by mail-in ballot election, the results of which are to be announced at the General meeting in the month of October, and each Board member shall serve until a successor is elected.